 - Decorate with candied orange slices, candied orange peel, sprinkles, or leave it plain.
 Baker's choice!candied orange slices, candied orange peel, sprinkles, etc for decoration

-If you make this fudgy and moist chocolate & orange cake recipe, please leave a comment here or share a pic with me on Instagram.
+If you make this fudgy and moist chocolate & orange cake recipe, please leave a comment or rating here.
+Or share a pic with me on Instagram.
 Please also let me know if there is a recipe or an ingredient you’d like to see more of in my next 100 posts!

 Week 1: New Year new recipe – blueberry galette